dolphin-in-a-coma/arc-agi-3-just-explore/README.md

 # Explore It Till You Solve It
-Exploration-only solution for ARC-AGI-3.
+An exploration-only solution for ARC-AGI-3.
+In the official evaluation, it solved 12 out of 25 private levels, finishing 3rd.
+After correcting the graph-resetting bug post-evaluation ([commit aad8145](https://github.com/dolphin-in-a-coma/arc-agi-3-just-explore/commit/aad8145cd54731b11cda957bfe241b71c7a14605)), it solves a median of 17 private levels (one level below the 1st-place solution), with results ranging from 14 to 19 levels across five test runs.

-A bit more detailed description is in the [Report Draft](https://github.com/dolphin-in-a-coma/arc-agi-3-just-explore/blob/main/Report_Draft.pdf).
-It does contain quite some LLMease.
+A more detailed description is available in the [workshop article](https://arxiv.org/abs/2512.24156), presented at the AAAI 2026 Workshop on AI for Scientific Research.

 ## Quickstart
 This repository was originally forked from [the challenge repo](https://github.com/arcprize/ARC-AGI-3-Agents).
 The setup mostly mirrors the original one.
 Alternatively, you can run the code in [Google Colab](https://colab.research.google.com/github/dolphin-in-a-coma/arc-agi-3-just-explore/blob/main/ARC_AGI_3_Solve_by_Exploration.ipynb).